 (sorry for the iphone pict.)

-I used red and orange peppers instead of the zucchini, left out the lime leaves and served the dish over a bed of quiona.
+I used red and orange peppers instead of the zucchini, left out the lime leaves and served the dish over a bed of quinoa.
 I’m a big fan of coconut milk curries but had never tried one with almond butter in the mix.
 It was fabulous!
 I also liked how easy this recipe was to prepare.
 All the ingredients went into a covered baking dish and 50 minutes later my house smelled lovely and dinner was ready.

 I’ve also made the Simplicity Asparagus.
 Just as the title suggests, this asparagus is super simple.
 In less than 10 minutes, you have a great side dish!